Paul Rudolph (architect): Death and legacy

 Paul Rudolph donated his personal archive, spanning his entire career, to the Library of Congress, as well as donating all intellectual property rights to the American people.
 His bequest also helped to establish the Center for Architecture, Design, and Engineering at the Library of Congress.

 The Paul Rudolph Penthouse & Apartments (1977–82), at 23 Beekman Place in Manhattan, was designated a New York City Landmark in 2010.

 The John and Alice Fullam House is an obscure commission designed in 1957, and built in 1959.
 It was never published in the Rudolph portfolio at the request of the owners, John and Alice Fullam.
 In 2004, when they were contemplating moving, the owners became concerned over preservation of the house, reading that many Rudolph buildings were being destroyed.
 In 2007, the residence was sold to preservationist owners who did a major restoration addressing many of the modern code issues.
 In 2017 the third bay of the structure, part of the original 1957 design, was completed.

+In 1972's Learning from Las Vegas, Robert Venturi and Denise Scott Brown use Rudolph's Crawford Manor (1962) as an exemplar of "establishment architecture now", particularly to illustrate the tendency of high modernism to allow the program of a building to distort its form.
+They thus label Crawford Manor a duck, "heroic and original", while their Guild House (1963) is a decorated shed, "ugly and ordinary".

+Rudolph was a partial inspiration for the character of László Tóth in Brady Corbet's film The Brutalist.